- UNDP around the world

 At Procter and Gamble’s “Gift of Learning” event on Saturday, 20 April, over 20 extra-large MY World ballots were collected.
 With the aid of hundreds of crayons and huge, color coded paper ballots, teachers like Nusara Sribaleerat explained the 16 choices to the children using simple terms.

 Some choices were condensed to a single word or color, while others were explained using simple, practical language.
 Some of the children had the ability to read, and simply checked the color code for each of the MY World choices.

 “We had a chance to give people with intellectual disabilities an opportunity to exercise their rights.
 We gave some very special kids told Thailand and global leaders their needs and priorities through MY World,” said Kannika Jarusuraisin, External Relations Director, Procter and Gamble Thailand.

 P&G has made the MY World campaign an integral part of its corporate social responsibility (CSR) programme.
 The company has already collected the voices of its employees in Thailand, and has begun spreading MY World into local communities.

 “The United Nations Convention on the Rights of Persons with Disabilities helps to protect the fundamental human rights of people with disabilities—such as long term mental, intellectual impairments that may block access to participation in society,” said Luc Stevens, the United Nations Resident Coordinator in Thailand.

 “MY World gives these children a voice, and with that power enabled they stand a better chance of having some of these obstacles placed before them removed.

 UNDP Thailand on Facebook

 - The job vacancies are here!
-Visit http://bit.ly/XEWgax for more information.
-Don't forget to "SHARE" with your friends! #UNDPThailand Yesterday AT 09:30 PM
+For more information, visit: http://bit.ly/XEWgax for more information about this vacancy.
+Don't forget to "SHARE" with your friends! #UNDPThailand 23 January AT 09:30 PM

 - "See more posts on"UNDP Thailand on Facebook